oncoray/mirp/paper/paper.md

 emission tomography (PET), magnetic resonance imaging (MRI) and radiotherapy dose maps.
 It supports both radiotherapy structure sets (RTSTRUCT) and segmentation (SEG) files as DICOM-based masks.

-In conclusion, `mirp` offers a much-needed solution for standardized radiomics.
+In conclusion, `mirp` offers a much-needed solution for standardised radiomics.
 With its user-friendly Python interface, researchers can conduct radiomics analyses and, crucially, reproduce and validate the work of others, bringing us one step closer to harnessing the full potential of medical imaging in improving patient care.